 So Santa’s gift to me is to keep it simple.
 So far, so good, although I did get a sigh from my tween last year and a “yeah, yeah, more fun, less stuff…we get it.”
 Ah, the hardships of being the child of a New Dreamer.
 But she still counts Christmas as her favorite holiday, despite the very small pile of gifts under the tree.

-Edna Rienzi is the director of the Beyond Consumerism program at New Dream.
+Edna Rienzi is Director of Programs at New Dream.